Floydlang/floyd/docs/floyd_speak.md

 |:---		|:---
 | mutable int a = 10				| Allocate a mutable local int "a" and initialize it with 10
 | let int b = 11				| Allocate an immutable local int "b" and initialize it with 11
 | let c = 11				| Allocate an immutable local "b" and initialize it with 11.
-Type will be deduced to int.
+Type will be inferred to int.
 | a = 12						| Assign 12 to local mutable "a".
 | let d = 8.5				| Allocate an immutable local "d" and initialize it with 8.5.
-Type will be deduced to double.
+Type will be inferred to double.
 | let e = "hello"				| Allocate an immutable local "e" and initialize it with "hello".
-Type will be deduced to string.
+Type will be inferred to string.
 | let f = f(3) == 2		| Allocate an immutable local "f" and initialize it true/false.
 Type will be bool.

 | let pixel x = 20 |